 On June 23, 2016, the electorate in the United Kingdom, or UK, voted in favor of leaving the European Union, or EU, (commonly referred to as the "Brexit").
 The UK held an election in December 2019, resulting in a majority government that is expected to complete its departure from the UE whether or not a formal withdrawal agreement is in place with the European Union.
 Following the United Kingdom's departure from the EU on January 31, 2020 under the terms of the Withdrawal Agreement, there will be a "transition period" ending December 31, 2020 during which the United Kingdom will essentially be treated as a Member State of the EU and the regulatory regime will remain the same across the United Kingdom and the EU.
-The U.K. government is currently legislating to require the transition period to end on December 31, 2020 without the possibility to extend further.
-It is unclear whether there would be any formal regulatory alignment between United Kingdom and EU rules after January 1, 2021.
-Since the regulatory framework for medical device or in vitro diagnostic products in the United Kingdom relating to safety and efficacy of such products, clinical trials, marketing authorization, commercial sales and distribution of such products is derived from EU directives and regulations, Brexit will materially impact the future regulatory regime which applies to products and the approval of product candidates in the United Kingdom.
+Following the end of this transition period, we are subject to additional regulatory requirements under the United Kingdom as well as EU regulatory requirements and those of other foreign jurisdictions where we conduct our business, which will increase our compliance costs and liability.
+Brexit has also created multiple routes for obtaining marketing authorization in the United Kingdom, Great Britain or Northern Ireland, which may impact our commercialization strategy.
 Brexit creates an uncertain political and economic environment in the UK and potentially across other EU member states for the foreseeable future, including during any period while the terms of Brexit are being negotiated and such uncertainties could impair or limit our ability to transact business in the member EU states.
 In the long term, the United Kingdom may develop its own legislation that diverges from that in the EU.